 Through the Professional Development Series, SOMArts collaborates with local and national nonprofits to provide free professional development opportunities to artists.
 In the past two years, SOMArts has provided outreach support and free space through collaborations with ArtSpan, the Asian Pacific Islander Cultural Center, Emerging Arts Professionals/San Francisco Bay Area and New York Foundation for the Arts, helping artists find resources connected to career development, healthcare, funding and publicity.

 SOMArts Studio Series partners with individual artists and organizations to offer events and workshops that encourage contemporary art-making opportunities for artists at all levels of practice.
-2011 programming includes Feast of Words: A Literary Potluck on the first Tuesday of each month, and SQUART!
-(Spontaneous Queer Art), with choreographer Laura Arrington and THEOFFCENTER.
+2014 programming includes The News: Fresh Queer Performance, every first Tuesday.

 The SOMArts Technical Services Program offers wheelchair-accessible lifts, staging, pa systems and consultation for San Francisco’s many street fairs and festivals ranging from small neighborhood film screenings to San Francisco Pride to the Chinatown New Year Parade.
 The program has a rich history and has been working with most arts and culture festivals since their grassroots beginnings.